nfroidure/whook/packages/whook-swagger-ui/README.md

 import {
   runServer as runBaseServer,
   prepareServer as prepareBaseServer,
-} from 'whook';
+} from '@whook/whook';
-import initHTTPRouter from 'whook-http-router';
+import initHTTPRouter from '@whook/http-router';
-import wrapHTTPRouterWithSwaggerUI from 'whook-swagger-ui';
+import wrapHTTPRouterWithSwaggerUI from '@whook/swagger-ui';

 // It is important to do this in the runServer function since it really
 //  make sense only when actually running the server